 Originally published in Pom Pom Quarterly, Issue 21, Summer 2017.
-Illustration by Evie Barrow.
+Illustration by Evie Barrow, used with kind permission.

 On ghost WIPs and knitting at parties